manavdakshini/InlineQuestions/lab/databricks101.md

-# Getting Started With Cluster Creation Lab
+# Getting Started With the Lab
 <br>

 ## Task 1: